peterfarrar/principles-of-management-notes/notes_ch_08.md

 A firms macro-environment are external factors that are generally outside of the organizations direct control.
 PESTEL is an acronym that helps to break these out into categories that can be analysed and interpreted to help an organization make decisions.

 1. What does PESTEL stand for?
 How do managers use PESTEL to understand their firm’s macro environment?
 PESTEL is an acronym for external-environmental factors that are generally outside of an organizations direct control.
-PESTEL stand for Political, Economic, Sociocultural, Technological, Evnironmental, and Legal factors.
+PESTEL stand for Political, Economic, Sociocultural, Technological, Environmental, and Legal factors.
 Managers can use this distillation of factors to inform their decision-making.
 Unlike SWOT, PESTEL doesn't categorize factors as opportunities or threats, but simply acknowledges them as external factors to be interpreted by the organization.
 Not all factors fit into one category.
 Many factors overlap multiple PESTEL categories.
 A threat to one organization can be an opportunity for another, or turned into an opportunity instead of a threat.

 ## 8.4 A Firm's Micro Environment: Porter's Five Forces
 What makes up a firm’s external micro environment, and what tools do strategists use to understand it?